Plus500 Strengths & Weaknesses

 2) Customer Service

-As a global player, our Plus500 review Australia found that it is is one of the most reputed fx brokers with high turnover and outstanding corporate governance.
+Within global financial markets, Plus500 is one of the most reputed CFD traders with high turnover and outstanding corporate governance.
 The firm has a mission and motto named “Sustainable and Perfectionist Trading Services” and the company strives to match the standards of the market.
 The CFD provider makes use of the latest security protocols and technology, providing Plus500 clients’ the best trading environment with minimum security loopholes.
 As far as customer support is concerned, Plus500 offers bilingual support which is comprehensive with fast responses.
 Support is also 24/7 with chat support in 16 different languages.
 An even greater advantage is the fact that the platform is available in over 30 languages with a local Sydney office meaning issues are resolved in a timely manner.

 Plus500 Staff Support

 When completing this review we found Plus500 staff members to be cordial and efficient.
 They provided immediate attention to our enquiries and we didn’t encounter any delays in their responses.
 Customer support is available in several languages via email and live chat.
 Another positive feature of Plus500 is the numerous “Traders Guide’s” available to customers on the main website.

 3) Ease of Use

 When our forex traders reviewed Australian forex brokers, it was found that Plus500 trading platform is the most user-friendly forex platform and interface.
 This was based on spending significant time testing out the CFD Provider’s live account while comparing Plus500’s features to other online brokers.

 Unlike their competitors, Plus500’s does not offer MetaTrader 4 but instead offers its own trading platform that is compatible with PC and mobile-based platform (Android and iOS).
 The online broker also offers their platform as an online, webtrader platform, allowing users to access their account from anywhere.
 The platform focuses on ‘no frills’ trading with all the key information required to trade on a single screen.
 This can be useful for beginner and intermediate traders as all the critical information needed to make a trade is at their fingertips, yet it may be too restrictive for expert traders.